-What kind of meters are being installed?
+What kind of meters does UES use?

-Why is UES installing AMR meters?
+Why does UES use automated meters?

-How do AMR meters work?
+How do automated meters work?

-Like a traditional electromechanical meter, AMR meters measure the amount of natural gas or energy flowing through the main service lines that provide electric service to customers from UES’ local distribution system.
+Like a traditional electromechanical meter, automated meters measure the amount of natural gas or electricity flowing through the main service lines that provide service to customers from UES’ local distribution system.
 The meters periodically communicate these readings through a low-energy wireless signal.
 In some parts of town, these signals are picked up by fixed network collectors installed on UES facilities.
 In other areas, the signals are gathered through remote collectors carried by UES’ meter readers.
 In either case, the readings are forwarded to UES’ computer systems and used to bill customers.

 Is my meter reading data secure?